 If you give your employees a clear indication of what you expect, they will be more comfortable in their roles and perform well.
 If your employees don’t have direction, how could they possibly accomplish goals?
 Employees want to achieve big wins for their employers, which means that they need to know what’s expected.
 Achievements not only help the company, but they help the employee understand and appreciate the value of achievements as well.
 You need to clearly explain to your employees what you need them to achieve so you and the employee have the same set of goals.

 Most employees don’t appreciate micromanagement .
 It makes the employee feel as though they aren’t trusted doing things on their own, and it takes away their chance to think freely.
 A recent accountemps survey revealed 68 percent of employees said that micromanagement decreases morale.
 Another recent study showed that 28% of employees who are micromanaged are currently looking elsewhere for work.
 There are certain times that micromanagement makes sense, like when you hire a new employee that needs to be trained, or someone takes on a new position within the company.
 However, there are times you should avoid micromanagement.
 Veteran employees, for example, should be able to get things done without someone looking over their shoulders.
-Managers should be comfortable letting go to give employees the freedom they need to grow.
+Managers should be comfortable letting go in order to give employees independence they need to succeed.

 Provide tools to reach goals